 That’s according to research from Bill Pollock, President and Principal Consulting Analyst of Strategies For Growth.
 This is the second time Pollock has analyzed the service parts management market in recent years, surveying 162 service supply chain professionals.

-On May 9th, he’s discussing his results with Capgemini Digital Supply Chain Principal Dave Williams and Servigistics Business Unit VP Steven Caldwell in a one-hour webinar:
+On May 9th, he discussed his results with Capgemini Digital Supply Chain Principal Dave Williams and Servigistics Business Unit VP Steven Caldwell in a one-hour webinar.
+You can watch the replay below:

 Pollock isn’t surprised that service parts managers see the impact logistics has on customer relationships.
 In fact, he noted that the percentage of field service managers who believe their function is “extremely important” to maintaining customer relationships is high, but not as high as the 74% of service parts managers who have the same sentiment about their practice.